Chadowo/sokoruby/README.md

 ## Features

-- Can move
+- can move
-- Can push boxes
+- can push boxes
-- Can win
+- can win

 ## Caveats